 Another solution is to use a drain cleaner that is plastic and eco-friendly.
 Personally, I don’t believe in commercially-available chemicals to “dissolve” clogs or to loosen them.
 I’ve never seen them work as well as a manual declogging.
 Worse, most of the things sold in stores can have negative effects on RV toilet chemicals and piping.

-- EASY AND EFFECTIVE: Annoyed of clogged and...
+- EASY, POWERFUL AND EFFECTIVE: Annoyed of clogged and backed up...

 However, I’ve heard from other campers that using hot water can also help loosen clogs.
 This is especially true for RVs which don’t use a lot of water.
 Because there’s less water running through the system, the sinks and pipes are more prone to grease plugs.
 Boiling water with soap can loosen or dissolve the plugs.